Jesus Never Existed? The Evidence That Challenges History

 The evidence for a historical Jesus is thinner than the Church ever told you.

 Some questions make people angry just for asking them.
 “What if Jesus never existed?” is one of them.
 For many Christians, the idea isn’t just wrong—it’s dangerous, even blasphemous.
 But here’s the thing: history doesn’t care about feelings.
-Either a man named Jesus lived in first-century Palestine and inspired the religion we now call Christianity, or he didn’t.
-And when you strip away Sunday school stories and church tradition, the evidence is a lot flimsier than most people think.
+Either a man named Jesus lived in first-century Palestine and inspired Christianity, or he didn’t.
+And when you strip away Sunday school stories and church tradition, the evidence that Jesus ever lived is a lot flimsier than most people think.

 Don’t panic—I’m not here to spin you some wild “Jesus never existed” conspiracy.
 I’m also not here to expose some secret historian pact to keep him “historical.”
 What I am saying is this: the certainty so many people feel about Jesus isn’t built on solid historical proof.
 It’s built on faith, tradition, and repetition.
-That’s fine if we’re talking about religion.
-But history isn’t run by faith or sermons—it’s run by evidence.
+That’s fine for religion.
+But history runs on evidence—and the evidence for Jesus is shockingly thin.

-The earliest writings about Jesus are the letters of Paul—written around 20 years after Jesus’ supposed death.
-And Paul, oddly enough, never met Jesus in person and barely mentions any details about his life.
-No Bethlehem, no Mary and Joseph, no miracles.
-Paul’s Jesus is basically a heavenly figure revealed in visions.
-That’s not exactly a biography.
+The earliest writings about Jesus are Paul’s letters, written decades later.
+Paul never met Jesus in person, never mentions Bethlehem, Mary, Joseph, or miracles.
+His Jesus is a heavenly figure revealed in visions—not a biography.

-Most people think Matthew, Mark, Luke, and John were eyewitness accounts.
+Most people think Matthew, Mark, Luke, and John were eyewitnesses.
 They weren’t.
-The Gospels are anonymous works written decades after Jesus supposedly lived—Mark around 70 CE, Matthew and Luke between 80–90 CE, and John around 90–100 CE.
+The Gospels are anonymous works written decades after Jesus supposedly lived.
+By then, memories had faded, stories had grown, and contradictions piled up: different birth stories, different genealogies, different last words on the cross.

-If you submitted this as historical evidence in a courtroom, you’d be laughed out of the building.
+If you submitted the Gospels as proof in court, you’d be laughed out of the building.

 The Historical Jesus Compromise